June-Skeeter/Module2_GEOS270/docs/Assessment.md

 - About the same

 [**17**](Application_Part3.md#comparing-cts-to-das)
-What are the differences you notice between the CTs and DAs in terms of size and population?
+What are the differences you notice between the CTs and DAs in terms of area and population?

 [**18**](Application_Part3.md#use-the-natural-breaks-classification)
 What value does the Natural Breaks method determine should denotes the lower bound of the "Green Vegetation Class?"